vrajbhatt27/Smart-Entrance-System/README.md

 ### Module-2: SES Software

-Now the process of checking whether the person is authorized or not is done by a software made in python that uses using image processing.
+Now the process of checking whether the person is authorized or not is done by a software made in python that uses image processing.
 For this python-OpenCV is used.
-There guest’s qrcode is scanned at the entrance.
-The unique id that is stored in the qrcode is checked in the database.
-If the id is found then the door that is opened by arduino else there is a voice that says that “you are not allowed.”
+The guest’s qrcode is scanned at the entrance.
+The unique id that is stored in the qrcode is verified in the database.
+If the id is found then the door is opened by arduino else there is a voice that says that “you are not allowed.”

 The PyFirmata module is used to control the arduino using python.
 The user can download the database from the home page where all the events/meetings are shown.
 Also this software can be downloaded from the site in downloads section.